 Theatre Bristol plans to enchant audiences with traditional and American fairy tales, a mystery, and a miracle for its 54th Season!
 We invite you to get involved!

-The season kicks off with its third River’s Way collaboration on March 9 in “Cinder Red Robin Hood and the Seven Dwarfs” a Theatre Bristol original production written and directed by Dottie Havlik.
+The season kicks off with its third River’s Way collaboration on March 9 and 10 with “Cinder Red Robin Hood and the Seven Dwarfs” a Theatre Bristol original production written and directed by Dottie Havlik.
 Please watch for reservation information for this collaboration that played to standing ovations and sold-out in 2018!

 Then we’re off to see “The Wizard of Oz” by L. Frank Baum, with music and lyrics by Harold Arlen and E. Y. Harburg, under the direction of Kenn Naegele at the Paramount Center for the Arts June 21-30.
 The beloved tale of a Kansas farm girl who travels over the rainbow to discover the magical power of home includes favorite iconic songs “Somewhere Over the Rainbow,” “If I Were King of the Forest,” and many more.
 Auditions for men, women, children and dogs too, are March 11, 12, 16, and 17.
 Rehearsals begin April 14.
 Performances are June 21, 22, 23, 28, 29, and 30.
 Be sure to see the audition place, times, and details at www.TheatreBristol.org/audition.